The Brazilian net is closing in on the “neglects” whom the Bolsonarists let go

 The temporary sheriff Cappelli is not a neutral investigator, he acts on behalf of the government of the left-wing president Lula.
 So he did not miss an opportunity to refer to Torres on television as “ex-minister of Bolsonaro”.
 It only took him two days to find the big crook.
 It also fitted perfectly into the picture that Torres, just like that (in the eyes of the Lula camp) even bigger crook Bolsonaro, had fled to the United States.

 Nevertheless, Cappelli is supported by Judge Alexandre de Moraes, the most prominent member of the 11-member Supreme Court.
 On Tuesday, he ordered the arrest of Torres and Fábio Augusto Vieira, head of Brasilia’s military police.
-The invasion could only take place, says Moraes, “with the consent, and even active participation, of authorities responsible for public safety”.
+The invasion might only take place, says Moraes, “with the consent, and even active participation, of authorities responsible for public safety”.
 After all, the plan for the demonstration was already known in advance, the judge writes in his arrest warrant.

 Judge Alexandre de Moraes Image AFP